scottstirling/bitcloutDAO/README.md

 # ![$BitClout](src/assets/img/camelcase_logo.svg)
 This project gathers BitClout's code and offers analysis of its APIs, 3rd party integrations and architecture.

 BitClout is a pay-to-play social network and game.
 It is a scam if considered, sold or promoted as a financial investment.
 BitClout should be thought more of as a a game or a vending machine that accepts Bitcoin irreversibly in exchange for a game currency called BitClout and a token called Creator Coin.
 One can buy a token with BitClout.
 One can buy either with Bitcoin.
-But it is impossible to refund or withdraw Bitcoin back from the system, nor is there any declaration of intention to ever make it otherwise in the one-pager pdf or the terms of service (avaialable at https://bitclout.com/terms-of-service, in the source code (in main.js) and documented [here](docs/bitclout-terms-of-service-extract.md)).
+But it is impossible to refund or withdraw Bitcoin back from the system, nor is there any declaration of intention to ever make it otherwise in the one-pager pdf or the terms of service (linked on the second screen of the Signup flow, avaialable at https://bitclout.com/terms-of-service, in the source code (in main.js) and documented [here](docs/bitclout-terms-of-service-extract.md)).
 BitClout is a game and it costs Bitcoin (and a valid phone number) to play.

 Completing your profile, at minimum, requires a phone number that can receive text messages for confirmation.
+Allegedly one can pay ~$60 in Bitcoin as an alternative, but I have not tested that.

 All content posted by users is stored in and accessible via public cloud storage on imgur.com.